madrury/madrury.github.io/_posts/2026-03-01-life-without-lebesgue.markdown

 So there's no chance that $I_n(x) \rightarrow \frac{1}{x^2}$ uniformly on $[1, A]$, we don't even have the pointwise correct limit at $x=1$.

 So we'll need to adapt our strategy.
-Maybe we can isolate the trouble, and enclose the problematic reigon in a small enough box so that the trouble does not affect the integrals so much.
+Maybe we can isolate the trouble, and enclose the problematic region in a small enough box so that the trouble does not affect the integrals so much.
 This is a pretty common strategy in analysis.

 Let's introduce a $B$ just *slightly* larger than $1$: